pixelite-co-nz/pixelite-co-nz.github.io/_posts/2015-07-02-using-snap-svg-for-rich-interactivity.md

 ## What is Snap.svg?

-Snap.svg (Snap) is a modern javascript llibrary that allows developers to interact with Scalable vector graphics (or [svg]).
+Snap.svg (Snap) is a modern javascript library that allows developers to interact with Scalable vector graphics (or [svg]).
 According to the [website].
 Snap is...

 > ... a brand new JavaScript library for working with SVG.
 Snap provides web developers with a clean, streamlined, intuitive, and powerful API for animating and manipulating both existing SVG content, and SVG content generated with Snap.